 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection of information displays a valid OMB control number.
 Books or records relating to a collection of information must be retained as long as their contents may become material in the administration of any internal revenue law.
 Generally, tax returns and tax return information are confidential, as required by 26 U.S.C.
 6103.

-Request for Comments: Comments submitted in response to this notice will Start Printed Page 13131be summarized and/or included in the request for OMB approval.
+Request For Comments: Comments submitted in response to this notice will be summarized and/or included in the request for OMB approval.
 All comments will become a matter of public record.
-Comments are invited on: (a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimate of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden of the collection of information on respondents, including through the use of automated collection techniques or other forms of information technology; and (e) estimates of capital or start-up costs and costs of operation, maintenance, and purchase of services to provide information.Start Signature
+Comments are invited on: (a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information shall have practical utility; (b) the accuracy of the agency's estimate of the burden of the collection of information; (c) ways to enhance the quality, utility, and clarity of the information to be collected; (d) ways to minimize the burden of the collection of Start Printed Page 10025information on respondents, including through the use of automated collection techniques or other forms of information technology; and (e) estimates of capital or start-up costs and costs of operation, maintenance, and purchase of services to provide information.Start Signature

 BILLING CODE 4830-01-P